alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 creating such a family containing certain attested combinations.
-One can check that the combination $(coach\rightarrow 0, lap\rightarrow1)$, despite being considered possible, cannot be contained in any family without said family to be inconsistent.
+One can check that the combination $(coach\rightarrow 0, lap\rightarrow1)$, despite being considered possible, cannot be contained in any family without said family being inconsistent.
 This is precisely possibilistic contextuality, which in our linguistic case can be reduced to the impossibility of assuming a certain set meaning for every ambiguous word without running into any impossible phrasings.
 Then, should we simply